Primary tabs

 Thesis / Dissertation

-Doctoral students at Cambridge are not initially registered as PhD students.
+PhD students at Cambridge are not initially registered until they have completed a period of probation.
 Academic progress is monitored over the course of the first year of study as students develop their projects and test their methodology.
-The proposed PhD project is presented through a First-Year Report, which will be reviewed in a First-Year Interview during the second term of study (usually the Lent Term of the first year) and in a Pilot Project and Project Outline submitted after 11 months of study (usually at the end of August of the first year).
-A brief written submission outlining progress is required in March of the third year (or after eight terms) and at the beginning of the 10th and 12th terms of study (usually October and April).
+The proposed PhD project is presented through a First-Year Report, which is reviewed in a First-Year Interview at the end of six months of study (or the end of twelve months for part-time students) and in a Pilot Project and Project Outline submitted at the end of the first year (or at the end of the second year for part-time students).
+Subsequent yearly updates are then required in order to monitor progress.
+All PhD students are required to keep a PhD Progress Log.
+The log is intended to record personal development and any training received.
+It is also used to keep note of personal and administrative milestones as they are achieved.